santh-cpu/salmon/README.md

 ./salmon
 ```

-## What i've actually done
+## Technical Highlights

-- Lock-free ring buffer for real-time audio
+- **Lock-free SPSC ring buffer** (ensures real-time audio processing without blocking, so input stays fast and consistent)
-- Dual pitch detectors (YIN + HPS) with cross-validation
-- Kalman smoothing and stability gating for jitter-free results
-- Minimal dependencies (only PortAudio and FFTW3)

-Open source.
-Feel free to fork, improve, or just use it to tune your guitar in peace.
+- **YIN algorithm** (a well-known time-domain method for detecting the fundamental frequency.
+It’s good at locking onto the actual note, even when the signal is slightly off)

+- **Harmonic Product Spectrum (HPS)** (a frequency-domain technique that strengthens the true pitch by combining harmonic information.
+This helps in cases where overtones might confuse simpler detectors)

+- **Cross-validation (YIN + HPS)** (both detectors run in parallel and agree on the result.
+If they don’t match, the system avoids jumping to unstable readings)

+- **Kalman filter** (used to smooth the detected pitch over time, reducing jitter while still staying responsive to real changes)

+- **Overlap-add with Hann window** — standard DSP technique to reduce spectral artifacts and keep frequency analysis clean

+---

-Credits: Claude wonderfully helped with all the tough math and signal processing. tnx babe \>w<
+Credit: Claude wonderfully helped with all the tough math and signal processing \>w<